-This project is currently moving faculty and staff phone numbers from the traditional voice service to voice over IP-based Skype for Business.
+This project is currently moving faculty and staff phone numbers from the traditional voice service to voice over IP-based (VoIP) Skype for Business.
 This involves migrating telephone extensions from the University's dedicated Avaya voice system to the Microsoft PBX.
-When completed, this migration will enable the University to realize significant cost savings while providing a unified communications plaform for faculty and staff that will include voice, email, instant messaging, presence, and Web conferencing all managed from a single, cloud-based source.
+When completed, this migration will enable the University to realize significant cost savings while providing a unified communications platform for faculty and staff that will include voice, email, instant messaging, presence, and web conferencing all managed from a single, cloud-based source.

 Last updated on May 26, 2017

 This project will migrate most telephony handset customers from the Avaya PBX to the Skype for Business cloud PBX.
 This will require that all current handsets be replaced with handsets or PC headsets that are compatible with Skype for Business.
 This project will also involve the creation of a flat-rate billing model to replace the current call billing structure.

 - Formation of the Project Team: Completed on August 19, 2016

 - Architecture, Plan and Design Specification: Completed on October 19, 2016